AdamBoley/Project-Beergate/README.md

 Whilst the return render method used in the walkthrough videos is perfectly functional, I personally do not find it overly clear, especially since it is placed over multiple lines and contains a object.
 I have since learned that the object is called a context.
 I found it clearer and more pythonic to explicitly declare the context object as a value of a variable called context, and also to declare the HTML template file to be used as the value of a variable called template_name.
 I then called the context and template_name variables in the return render method with the request.
 I feel that this made the return statement clearer, since it occupied a single line.

 On smaller screen sizes, I noted that the supplementary beer review information - author, timestamp, brewery, etc - became misaligned on smaller screen sizes.
 I solved this by removing the float classes I had previously applied, as I considered that it would be very possible for authors, beers and breweries to have long names, and for the keywords field to have many words as well.
 I also reduced the pagination number to 3 so that only 3 reviews display per page.
 This has created a cleaner, less busy landing page.

+I noted that the user_reviews and search_results pages were quite bare, so I added the same supplementary information that had been added to the index page - type, colour, brewery, etc. I had also planned to insert quick links to the update_review and delete_review pages, so that a user could quickly update and delete these reviews from the search_results and user_reviews pages.
+Whilst technically possible, it disrupted my styling and element placement, presumably because each search result card rendered on those pages is contained within an anchor element.
+I could have removed this parent anchor element, but chose not to because it makes tapping on a mobile device much easier.

 # Development Choices